zorglub42/OSA/README.md

 ##Trouble shooting
-If after using addictional apache directive (on service or node) OSA doesn't answer it's probably because apache configuration is corrupted due to invalid directives.
+If after using additional apache directives (on service or node) OSA doesn't answer it's probably because apache configuration is corrupted due to invalid directives.
 To fix it:
-- go to apache avaialble sites configuration folder and remove all  nursery-osa-node files (DO NOT REMOVE nursery-osa* but only nursery-osa-node*)
+- go to apache available sites configuration folder and remove all  nursery-osa-node files (DO NOT REMOVE nursery-osa* but only nursery-osa-node*)

 		cd /etc/apache2/sites-available
 		rm nursery-osa-node*